CromwellCMS/Cromwell/website/docs/features/seo.md

 Default Sitemap is generated and updated once a day.
 It uses Theme's pages with info from DB, so all available products, posts, etc should be included in it.
 :::note
-After you create a new product/post, it won't display in the sitemap immediately.
-If you want newly added data to appear in it right after creation, there's `Rebuild Sitemap` button in Settings.
+After you create a new product/post, it won't be displayed in the sitemap immediately.
+If you want newly added data to appear in it right away, there's `Rebuild Sitemap` button in SEO Settings.
 :::